 Credit: 0.5-4

-The goal of this course is to give each history major the experience of a sustained, independent research project, including formulating a historical question, considering methods, devising a research strategy, locating and critically evaluating primary and secondary sources, placing evidence in context, shaping an interpretation and presenting documented results.
-Research topics are selected by students in consultation with the instructor.
-Classes involve student presentations on various stages of their work and mutual critiques, as well as discussions of issues of common interest, such as methods and bibliography.
-Open only to senior history majors.
-This counts toward the senior research seminar requirement for the major.
-Prerequisite: HIST 387.
-Offered every fall.
+The goal of this course is to give each history major the experience of a sustained, independent research project, including: formulating a historical question, considering methods, devising a research strategy, locating and critically evaluating primary and secondary sources, placing evidence in context, shaping an interpretation, and presenting documented results.
+Research topics will be selected by students in consultation with the instructor.
+Classes will involve student presentations on various stages of their work and mutual critiques, as well as discussions of issues of common interest, such as methods and bibliography.
+This seminar is open only to senior history majors.
+Pre-requisite: HIST 387.
+Fulfills history major senior research seminar requirement.

 Credit: 0.25-4